nima-siboni/Furnace-Env/README.md

 ### Action Space
 The actions are for temperature regulation or process termination:

 * Action 0: reduce the temperature
 * Action 1: no change the temperature
 * Action 2: increase the temperature
 * Action 3: stop the process

 ### Reward
-The reward at each step show the change between the "similarity" measure of the previous and current state.
+The reward at each step shows the change between the "similarity" measured at the previous and measured at the current state.
 The similarity measure quantifies the similarity of the current PF with the target PF (which is a circular domain of phase 1 with the inputed total volume fraction).
 Both PFs are treated as images and the similarity is a modification of Intersection over Union (IoU).

 ### Termination
-Either:
+The process is terminated under the following conditions which are all configurable (see configuration subsection):

 * Reach the maximum number of allowed steps,
 * The change in dphi is smaller than a value (if the give value is 0.0 this condition is effectively ignored).
 * The temperature is out of range; this condition is active only if termination_temperature_criterion = True.
 In the case where the parameter is False the temperature is set to the corresponding boundary value if it gets out of bounds.